CS126SP20/final-project-rrshen/DEVELOPMENT.md

             - [x] Make sure line comments on code are specific
             - [x] Check spacing
             - [ ] BirdType class?
-                - I created files called bird_type, but there's no real BirdType class.
-Instead, it just contains an enum and several standalone functions.
+                - I created bird_type, but there's no BirdType class.
+                The file contains an enum and standalone functions.
         - NOTE: While I wrote in my proposal that I was going to include a high scores board at the end of the game, I decided not to include this, because I don't think